View charts in Landscape for optimal mobile experience. For full functionality and best user experience view this website on laptop or desktop.

 What Is the Bitcoin Power Law Chart?

-The Bitcoin Power Law Chart is a long-term price model that suggests Bitcoin’s price follows a power law function over time.
-Unlike traditional stock market models that assume linear or exponential growth, the power law model suggests that Bitcoin’s price scales in a predictable, non-random way over the long run.
+The Bitcoin Power Law Chart is a long-term price model suggesting that Bitcoin’s price follows a power law relationship with time, rather than linear or exponential growth.

 How Is the Bitcoin Power Law Chart Calculated?